-Giligia College is a For-profit Corporation incorporated in California as a private institution, which is approved to operate by the Bureau for Private Postsecondary Education (BPPE).
+Giligia College is a For-profit Corporation, incorporated in California as a private institution, which is approved to operate by the Bureau for Private Postsecondary Education (BPPE).

-This institution is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.

-RC OSTER OF INSTRUCTIONA AL STAFF (FACULTY) Name: Subject: Degree: Ulysses Bateres Administrative Assistant Website Design & Programming Bachelor's in science / Media Arts & Animation from Art Institute of Los Angeles Rosalba Barbosa Taxation & Medical Billing Master of Arts from Cal State Dominguez Hills Dana Turpin Medical Billing Medical Assistant Bryman College Associates from Valley College Anahit Badalian V-ESL Yerevan State University Bachelors in English Language & Literature Miriam Goldwiser V-ESL University of Haifa Bachelor of Arts in English Language & Literature Shawn Richkind Website Design & Programming Computer Graphics B.S. from Cal State Northridge ROSTER OF ADMINIS TRATIVE STAFF
+ROSTER OF INSTRUCTIONAL STAFF (FACULTY) Name: Subject: Degree: Ulysses Bateres (full time) Administrative Assistant Website Design & Programming Bachelor's in science / Media Arts & Animation from Art Institute of Los Angeles Rosalba Barbosa (full time) Taxation & Medical Billing Master of Arts from Cal State Dominguez H Dana Turpin (full time) Medical Billing Medical Assistant Bryman College Associates from Valley College Anahit Badalian (full time) V-ESL Yerevan State University Bachelors in English Language & Literature Miriam Goldwiser (full time) V-E\$L University of Haifa Bachelor of Arts in English Language & Literature Shawn Richkind (full time) Website Design & Programming Computer Graphics B.S. from Cal State Northridge